Connecticut Yankee (train): Decline

 Between the summer of 1958 and spring of 1959, the route had its northern limit cut from Wells River to Springfield, Massachusetts, the end of the New Haven territory for its route.
-Boston & Maine having begun scaling back its longer distance routes, the B&M offered a train, timed to connect, from Springfield to White River Junction.Official Guide of the Railways, August 1958, Boston & Maine section, Table 9Official Guide of the Railways, April 1959, Boston & Maine section, Table 1 In 1961 the train continued for its NY-Springfield route, but it bore the name Bankers for the southbound trip.Official Guide of the Railways, June 1961, New York, New Haven & Hartford section, Table 5 and pp. 108-109 (The Pennsylvania Railroad and New Haven Railroad's Montrealer, traveling between Washington, D.C. and Montreal, another train serving the upper Connecticut River Valley, would continue service north of Springfield until September, 1966.)
+Boston & Maine having begun scaling back its longer distance routes, the B&M offered a train, timed to connect, from Springfield to White River Junction.Official Guide of the Railways, August 1958, Boston & Maine section, Table 9Official Guide of the Railways, April 1959, Boston & Maine section, Table 1 In 1961 the train continued for its NY-Springfield route, but it bore the name Bankers for the southbound trip.Official Guide of the Railways, June 1961, New York, New Haven & Hartford section, Table 5 and pp. 108–109 (The Pennsylvania Railroad and New Haven Railroad's Montrealer, traveling between Washington, D.C., and Montreal, another train serving the upper Connecticut River Valley, would continue service north of Springfield until September 1966.)

 The train regained the name for both directions and persisted into the Penn Central and Amtrak periods.
 It was Springfield to Philadelphia train southbound and Washington to Springfield train northbound until ending in 1977.
-Amtrak briefly resumed the train from 1983 to 1995.
+Amtrak resumed the train from 1983 to 1995.